 CimTrak enables security teams to fight the risks of common network security mistakes, even as your total endpoints and applications increase.
 With network-wide file integrity monitoring, you can establish total accountability with audit trails that cannot be altered.

 CimTrak also offers unique, advanced protection against threats by providing admins with the ability to restore systems and files to a prior state immediately.
-For a product demo, click here now!
+To learn more, download our technical summary today.

 Since 1999, Jacqueline has written for corporate communications, MarCom agencies, higher education, and worked within the pharmacy, steel and retail industries.
 Since joining the tech industry, she has found her "home".